DePaul College Prep: History

 In 2012, a group of trustees and administrators of DePaul University was asked by the Archdiocese of Chicago and the priests and brothers of the Congregation of the Resurrection to assist Gordon Tech High School.
 As the academic partnership with DePaul University progressed successfully, the school officially became DePaul College Prep in 2014.

 In July 2019, in response to a rapidly growing enrollment, DePaul College Prep's Board of Directors acquired a new 17-acre campus and modern school buildings at 3300 N. Campbell, Chicago, Illinois.
 DePaul College Prep moved its operations to the new campus in August 2020.
 The religious sponsorship of the school transferred from the Resurrectionists to the Congregation of the Mission (“the Vincentians”) in September 2019.

 In August 2020, DePaul College Prep proudly began the 2020–2021 school year on the school's new campus.

 Since 2020, additional renovations and new construction have been completed.
 The 17-acre campus includes the 178,000 square foot Mary A. Dempsey Academic Center, comprising 62 modern classrooms, 2 student dining halls, 4 maker spaces, 10 state-of-the-art science labs, Black Box Theatre, strength training and weight room, library, chapel, and 2 student gathering spaces.
 The campus also includes an organic teaching garden, greenhouse, grass practice field, and 1,800-seat turf field stadium.

-Academics

-Students are able to choose from a wide range of course offerings, including College Prep, Honors, Advanced Placement (AP), and International Baccalaureate (IB) classes.
-In partnership with DePaul University, dual enrollment classes are offered at DePaul University's Lincoln Park and Loop campuses.